 Section 5.14.
 Incorporation of Representations and Warranties by Reference.
 The Authority hereby makes to the Purchaser and each Owner the same representations and warranties made by the Authority in each Related Document to which the Authority is a party, which representations and warranties, as well as the related defined terms contained therein, are hereby incorporated by reference for the benefit of the Purchaser and each Owner with the same effect as if each and every such representation and warranty and defined term were set forth herein in its entirety.
-Except as permitted by Section 6.15 hereof, no amendment to such representations and warranties and warranties and defined terms as incorporated by reference for the purchaser and euclided terms as incorporated by reference for the benefit of the Purchaser and each Owner with the same effect as if each and every such representation and warranty and defined term were set forth herein in its entirety.
-Except as permitted by Section 6.15 hereof, no amendment to such representations and warranties and defined terms as incorporated by reference herein without the prior written consent of the Purchaser.
+Except as permitted by Section 6.15 hereof, no amendment to such representations and warranties or defined terms made pursuant to any Related Document shall be effective to amend such representations and warranties and defined terms as incorporated by reference herein without the prior written consent of the Purchaser.